Woolly-at-EBI/eDNAAqua-Plan/README.md

-# eDNAAqua-Plan
+# eDNAqua-Plan
 eDNAqua-Plan code and data used for some of the deliverables of the overall eDNAAquaPlan.
+N.B.
+This cose is very rough and ready!
+It is generated tables and plots for the report.

-This currently focuses on T2.2 in WP2.
+This currently focuses on the needs of T2.2 in WP2.
 D2.2: Report containing an inventory of the ongoing and completed eDNA initiatives and repositories, identifying their geographical, ecological and taxonomic coverages.

+Much data is being generated collated by the bioinformatics team of WP2, including:
+Yannis Kavakiotis and Dawid Krawczyk.

-EMBL-EBI Authors: Peter Woollard, Jose Burgin, Joana Pauperio and Stephane Pesant.
+ Biodiveristy and marine guidance from Joana Pauperio and Stephane Pesant.

 ## Focus on ENA environmental DNA
 ```mermaid